Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 - `cpu` sets `CodecPreferences::no_hardware`, so software H.264 is selected even when a hardware implementation is compiled into the same runtime.
 Output must remain `FrameLease::ArenaVideo`; the renderer refuses a silent materialisation fallback.
-- `videotoolbox-readback` (macOS) selects only `h264_videotoolbox`.
-VideoToolbox performs H.264 reconstruction in Apple's media engine, then the current OxideAV bridge locks the decoded `CVPixelBuffer`, copies/de-interleaves its NV12 planes to CPU I420, and emits an owned `VideoFrame`.
-Sanctuary uploads those existing planes through the normal wgpu YUV path.
-This is intentionally Phase 2: hardware decode with CPU readback;
+- `videotoolbox-direct` (macOS) selects only `h264_videotoolbox`.
+OxideAV retains the decoded NV12 `CVPixelBuffer` as a hardware-frame lease.
+Sanctuary maps its IOSurface- backed Y and UV planes through `CVMetalTextureCache` as `R8Unorm` / `RG8Unorm` Metal textures, wraps those textures in wgpu and samples them with `nv12_to_rgb.wgsl`.
+No decoded pixel data is copied to CPU and there is no intermediate GPU image copy.
+The frame lease and CoreVideo texture wrappers remain retained until wgpu reports the dependent submitted work complete.
-  direct CVPixelBuffer/IOSurface -> Metal presentation remains a later optimisation.
+- `videotoolbox-readback` (macOS) selects that same `h264_videotoolbox` decoder but calls the hardware lease's `materialize()` compatibility path.
+It locks the retained `CVPixelBuffer`, copies/de-interleaves NV12 to CPU I420 and uploads the planes through the normal wgpu YUV path.
 - `vulkan-readback` (Windows) selects only `h264_vulkan`.
 OxideAV performs H.264
   reconstruction on the Vulkan Video queue, copies the decoded NV12 image into host-visible staging memory, and de-interleaves that staging image to packed CPU I420.